UPC-AIDL-MER/multimodal_emotion_recognition/README.md

   * **Linear classifier layer**: This layer is an instance of nn.Linear and is responsible for classifying the input sequence into one of seven emotion classes.
 The input shape of the layer is (nº utterance/dialogue, vec_dim) and the output shape is (nº utterance/dialogue, 7).

 ### Transformer

+This is a PyTorch implementation of a transformer-based model for text classification.
+The model takes in a batch of text sequences in the form of token indices, and passes them through the following layers:

+  * **Embedding layer**: This layer converts the token indices into dense embeddings of a fixed dimension, specified by embedding_dim.

+  * **Positional Encoding layer**: This layer adds positional information to the embeddings.
+It generates a fixed-size matrix of positional encoding vectors, where each vector corresponds to a position in the sequence.
+The encoding vectors are added element-wise to the token embeddings.

+  * **Transformer Encoder layer**: This layer is a stack of num_encoders identical Transformer encoder layers.
+Each encoder layer contains multi-head self-attention mechanism and a feed-forward neural network.
+The output of the previous encoder layer is fed as input to the next encoder layer.

+  * **Classification layer**: This layer takes the output of the last Transformer encoder layer, computes the mean across the time dimension, and passes the result through a linear layer with output size 7, corresponding to the number of classes to be classified.

+The model also uses dropout regularization at various stages to prevent overfitting.

 ## SPEECH ARCHITECTURE